Arcgel/The_AdaptiFork/PROJECT-SUMMARY.md

 ---

-## 🎤 Hackatoberfest Presentation Guide
+## 🎤 Hacktoberfest Presentation Guide

 ### Elevator Pitch (30 seconds)
 *"Ultimate Web Toolkit is a Chrome extension with 56+ tools to customize any website instantly.
 Users can apply dark mode, change fonts, adjust layouts, hide elements, and much more - all in real-time with a professional interface."*